-Using these two case studies, ask yourself the following questions about these individuals:
+Using these three case studies, ask yourself the following questions about these individuals:

 Don’t worry if you don’t have all the answers.
 In this module and the next three modules, you will learn how to perform the following 11 tasks (outlined in the Targeted Intervention Strategies section of the TJC Implementation Roadmap and designed to address these and related topics):

 To begin, review The Triage Matrix Implementation Tool referenced in Task 1 and developed by the TJC project team to help your jurisdiction prioritize goals, identify target populations, and allocate limited resources to your jurisdiction’s intervention strategies.
 The underlying concept is that everyone in the jail population should get some intervention, which may be as minimal as receiving basic information on community resources, but the most intensive interventions are reserved for inmates with higher risk and needs.
 The triage matrix includes the following four sections:

 The triage matrix includes a worksheet for each section and a sample matrix with all sections completed.
 All content in the sample triage matrix is approximate and should be adapted to fit your community.
 We recommend that you fill in the triage matrix as soon as possible to better understand the strengths and gaps in your present transition system.